epicshaggy/capacitor-native-biometric/readme.md

 <uses-permission android:name="android.permission.USE_BIOMETRIC">
 ```

-And register the plugin by adding it to you MainActivity's onCreate (Not needed voor Capacitor 3):
+And register the plugin by adding it to you MainActivity's onCreate (Not needed for Capacitor 3):

 ```java
 import com.epicshaggy.biometric.NativeBiometric;